gabesoft/trans/README.md

 *The ultimate object transformer*

-### Overview
+## Overview

-Trans has one single purpose: make it super easy to transform complex json objects.
+####The purpose of trans is to make it super easy to transform complex json objects

-It allows reaching within objects with field names such as ``a.b.c`` and it does the right thing even across multiple arrays.
+It allows specifying composite field names such as ``a.b.c`` and it does the right thing even across multiple arrays.
-So the field above could be used to modify or extract a value from an object that looks like this
+For example, the field above could be used to modify or extract a value from an object that looks like this

 ``` javascript
 { a: { b: { c: 1 } } }
 ```